Lead Poisoning and Exposures FAQ

 In adults, lead exposure most commonly occurs at a person's work or hobby.

-Who is most at risk for lead exposure?
+Who is at risk for lead exposure?

 Children under the age of 6 years old